 - Strong, positive contributions to lessons

 - Positive contributions to lessons, including participating in class discussions

 Parents/guardians will be able to see when your child receives merits and what these have been awarded for by using the ClassCharts app.
 There will also be notifications sent through ClassChart when your child crosses a certain threshold of merits.

 Formal recognition of merits

 Students will receive each of these awards when they reach a certain threshold.
-These awards will be publicised in Acts of Collective Worship, in the school newsletter and certificates will be sent home to parents to celebrate their achievements.
+These awards will be publicised in Acts of Collective Worship, in the school newsletter and a certificate and accompanying letter will be sent home to you as parents/guardian to celebrate their achievements.